 Harbour Way Elementary Community Day

-- Harbour Way Elementary Community Day's student population of 8 students has grown by 14% over five school years.
+- Harbour Way Elementary Community Day's student population of 3 students has declined by 57% over five school years.

 - The teacher population of 1 teachers has stayed relatively flat over five school years.

 |Grades Offered||Grades Kindergarten-8|

 |Students by Grade|

 - Harbour Way Elementary Community Day is ranked within the top 50% of all 9,602 schools in California (based off of combined math and reading proficiency testing data) for the 2017-18 school year.

 - The school's student:teacher ratio of 3:1 has decreased from 7:1 over five school years.

 |Definition of Terms 2017-2018 School Year Data||This School||State Level (CA)|